Rvcode-spec/FSDP-2025/README.md

-# 📦 Project
+# 📦 Projects

-A cross-technology full-stack development project using:
 ![Languages](https://img.shields.io/badge/code-MultiLanguage-blue)
+A cross-technology backend development project using Node.js, NestJS, PHP, C++, and Java — designed to provide scalable and modular backend architecture, compatible with any frontend like React.js or Next.js.

 ---